Biosphere 2: First mission

 A strategy of "species-packing" was practiced to ensure that food webs and ecological function could be maintained if some species did not survive.
 The fog desert area became more chaparral in character due to condensation from the space frame.
 The savannah was seasonally active; its biomass was cut and stored by the crew as part of their management of carbon dioxide.
 Rainforest pioneer species grew rapidly, but trees there and in the savannah suffered from etiolation and weakness caused by lack of stress wood, normally created in response to winds in natural conditions.
-Corals reproduced in the ocean area, and crew helped maintain ocean system health by hand-harvesting algae from the corals, manipulating calcium carbonate and pH levels to prevent the ocean becoming too acidic, and by installing an improved protein skimmer to supplement the algae turf scrubber system originally installed to remove excess nutrients.
-The mangrove area developed rapidly but with less understory than a typical wetland possibly because of reduced light levels.
+Corals reproduced in the ocean area, and crew helped maintain ocean system health by hand-harvesting algae from the corals, manipulating calcium carbonate and pH levels to prevent the ocean from becoming too acidic, and by installing an improved protein skimmer to supplement the algae turf scrubber system originally installed to remove excess nutrients.
+The mangrove area developed rapidly but with less understory than a typical wetland, possibly because of reduced light levels.
 Nevertheless, it was judged to be a successful analogue to the Everglades area of Florida where the mangroves and marsh plants were collected.

 Biosphere 2, because of its small size and buffers, and concentration of organic materials and life, had greater fluctuations and more rapid biogeochemical cycles than are found in Earth's biosphere.
 Most of the introduced vertebrate species and virtually all of the pollinating insects died, though there was reproduction of plants and animals.
 Insect pests, like cockroaches, flourished.
-Many insects had been included in original species mixes in the biomes but a globally invasive tramp ant species, Paratrechina longicornis, unintentionally sealed in, had come to dominate other ant species.
+A globally invasive tramp ant species, Paratrechina longicornis had come to dominate other ant species.
 The planned ecological succession in the rainforest and strategies to protect the area from harsh incident sunlight and salt aerosols from the ocean worked well, and a surprising amount of the original biodiversity persisted.
 Biosphere 2 in its early ecological development was likened to an island ecology.